Operation Creative prevents millions of pounds ending up in the hands of criminals

 Action was taken to help stop licensed gambling operators inadvertently providing revenue to those committing crime online, which runs counter to their licensing objective under the Gambling Act 2005 to “keep crime out of gambling”.
 Through the Infringing Website List (IWL), gambling operators are provided with an up-to-date list of copyright infringing sites, allowing them to stop advert placement on these illegal websites.

-In October 2016, the
+In October 2016, the Gambling Commission

 made placing digital adverts responsibly a licensing condition for all gambling operators targeting consumers in Great Britain.
 This condition means that licensees must not place adverts on illegal websites and must take all reasonable steps to ensure that third parties under contract with them take the same approach.
 These illegal websites harm not only the UK’s creative industries but also the UK consumer.